thesoftwarebin/sqlite3ext_fileio_mingw64/README.md

 While `fileio` extension is compiled in the SQLite **shell** (`sqlite3.exe`), it's not part of the basic SQLite **DLL**.
 This means that SQL functions `READFILE` and `WRITEFILE` are not available by default in your C program if you just link against a stock SQLite DLL.

-This version of `fileio.dll` comes to the rescue.
+This version of `fileio.dll` comes to the rescue, see `testfileio.c` for how a barebones example of how to load and use the extension.

 # Fork history

-[fileio.c from the main SQLite GH repo at revision 4a33eed](https://github.com/sqlite/sqlite/blob/4a33eed6e9d4e2e0d59c8bc26761555273314640/ext/misc/fileio.c) has been chosen as the initial starting point, then a Makefile has been added.
+[fileio.c from the main SQLite GH repo at revision 4a33eed](https://github.com/sqlite/sqlite/blob/4a33eed6e9d4e2e0d59c8bc26761555273314640/ext/misc/fileio.c) has been chosen as the initial starting point, then a Makefile and a test have been added.

 # Compatibility notes